ta9-genx-leader/SmartStatis/README.md

   ### 1. Login view and Registration view

-  As we attempt to not require the user's information
+  As we attempt to not require the user's information at the first stage when we introduc